BrentGrammer/PROGNOTES/Networking/Protocols.md

   scales provided by Class A, B, and C IP addresses.
 With subnetting, you can create networks with more realistic host limits.

+  A subnet can be thought of as a range or block of IP addresses that have a com- mon network ID.

 #### 2 Reasons for Subnetting:

 1. more flexible way to designate which portion of an IP